briancmpbll/home_assistant_custom_envoy/README.md

 4 Only on Envoy metered with configured and connected meters.
 5 L\<n\> L1,L2,L3, availability depends on which and how many phases are connected and configured.
 6 Reportedly always zero on Envoy metered with Firmware D8.
-7 In V0.0.18 renamed to Lifetime Energy Export/Import from Index Export/Import in v0.0.17.
+7 In V0.0.18 renamed to Lifetime Net Energy Consumption /Production from Index Export/Import in v0.0.17.
 Old Entities will show as unavailable.
 8 Only when consumption CT is installed in Load with Solar Production mode.
 In Load only mode values have no meaning.

 ## Inverter Sensors